mars-ikeda/everyname/README.md

 ## Installation

-You can install the development version of `every_name` like so:
+You can install the development version of `everyname` like so:

 `devtools::install_github("mars-ikeda/everyname")`